Yuri-Rassokhin/flex-cartesian/README.md

 - Database performance using SQL client or non-SQL client utilities
 - Performance of object storage of cloud providers, be it AWS S3, OCI Object Storage, or anything else
 - Performance of any AI model, from simplistic YOLO to heavy-weight LLM such as LLAMA, Cohere, or DeepSeek
+- ...
+Any other target application or service

-In any case, FlexCartesian will disclose for you complete landscape of the target performance over all configurable parameters.
+In any use case, FlexCartesian will unfold complete landscape of the target performance over all configurable parameters.
-You will be able to spot optimal configurations, correlations, bottlenecks, and sweet spots - all in justifiable way.
+As result, you will be able to spot optimal configurations, correlations, bottlenecks, and sweet spots.
+Moreover, you will make your conclusions in a justifiable way.

-Here is a bright example of how I used FlexCartesian to [analyze optimal performance/cost of YOLO](https://www.linkedin.com/pulse/comparing-gpu-a10-ampere-a1-shapes-object-oci-yuri-rassokhin-rseqf).
+Here is an example of how I used FlexCartesian to [analyze optimal performance/cost of YOLO](https://www.linkedin.com/pulse/comparing-gpu-a10-ampere-a1-shapes-object-oci-yuri-rassokhin-rseqf).

 ## API Overview